Minnesota United FC: 2017 season

 The team played their inaugural Major League Soccer match on March 3, 2017, a 5–1 away defeat to the Portland Timbers at Providence Park.
 The result represented the heaviest defeat by an expansion side making their debut.
 Previously no MLS expansion team had lost by more than two goals in their first game.
 Christian Ramirez scored the team's first MLS goal.
-The following weekend they played their home opener against fellow expansion team Atlanta United FC in a snowstorm with an MLS record-low kickoff temperature of 19 F. They lost the game 6–1, handing Minnesota more unwanted records including the record defeat of any expansion side and becoming the only team in MLS history to concede five or more in consecutive games.
+The following weekend they played their home opener against fellow expansion team Atlanta United in a snowstorm with an MLS record-low kickoff temperature of 19 F. They lost the game 6–1, handing Minnesota more unwanted records including the record defeat of any expansion side and becoming the only team in MLS history to concede five or more in consecutive games.
 Following a 2–2 draw at the Colorado Rapids and a 5–2 loss at New England Revolution, United had conceded 18 goals in their first four games, which is an MLS record through the first six games of a season.
 The team got its first win in MLS with a 4–2 home victory over Real Salt Lake on April 1.
 As the season progressed, so had the team.
-In the mid-season, Minnesota had acquired Duluth native Ethan Finlay from Columbus Crew SC and made other signings to improve on the field.
+In the mid-season, Minnesota had acquired Duluth native Ethan Finlay from Columbus Crew and made other signings to improve on the field.
 United finished its inaugural MLS season in ninth place in the Western Conference.